 3. Lakeside Leaves and Best Fall Hikes

 There's magic to be found on the shores of Lake Wallenpaupack in all four seasons, but the flaming colors reflected in the water every autumn are something no lake lover should miss.
 With 52 miles of shoreline and a surface stretching 5,700 shimmering acres, there are plenty of different viewpoints to discover.
 Get out on the water with a rental from local outfitters like Rubber Duckie Boat Rentals.
-See the sunset from the Wallenpaupack Lake Trail, or tee off with views of the lake in the distance at The Golf Course at Paupack Hills.
+See the sunset from the Wallenpaupack Lake Trail.
 Looking for even more fall lakes to enjoy?
 Discover peaceful scenery as well as environmental programs and guided fall foliage walks at Lacawac Sanctuary on the northern side of the lake or explore the two lakes and miles of hiking trails at Promised Land State Park located about a 15-minute drive south of Lake Wallenpaupack.

 Rubber Duckie Boat Rentals